Bandit-17/PVBRAIN/README.md

 In the first header part of the _pvbrain.yaml_, you can find in the external section, the place where you can spefify your particular PIPsolar/voltronic inverter
 Actually, the current PVbrain.yaml uses the pip8048 branch (with 2xMPPT strings).
+N.B even with the pip8048 branch, it should work fine with Voltronic with one unique MPPT input.

 ```
 external_components: